Instant Pot Newbie Guide

 sufficient steam to build up pressure.
 What you do is use the Trivet

-that came with the Instant Pot; add about a cup and a half of water to
+that came with the Instant Pot; add about a cup and a half of water

-the bottom of your pot (this is what will make the stream to
+to the bottom of your pot (this is what will make the stream to

 pressurize the pot and cook your food), and place your uncooked

-food into an oven proof cooking pot that will fit inside the Instant Pot
+food into an oven proof cooking pot that will fit inside the Instant

-liner.
-Typically people either use
+Pot liner.
+Typically people either

-a tall enough Steaming Rack
+use a tall enough Steaming Rack

-under the cooking pot to bring it near the top of the liner, or fashion
+under the cooking pot to bring it near the top of the liner, or fashion a

-it to be lowered into the main pot and later used to lift it out.
+to be lowered into the main pot and later used to lift it out.
 People

 use the PIP method to cook cakes, bread, egg bites, cheesecake, and